Syneos Health (NASDAQ:SYNH) Updates FY 2022 Earnings Guidance

 Syneos Health (NASDAQ:SYNH – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $4.980-$5.240 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.110.
 The company issued revenue guidance of $5.60 billion-$5.75 billion, compared to the consensus revenue estimate of $5.71 billion.

+Syneos Health (NASDAQ:SYNH – Get Rating) last issued its quarterly earnings data on Thursday, February 17th.
+The company reported $1.48 earnings per share for the quarter, beating analysts’ consensus estimates of $1.43 by $0.05.
+Syneos Health had a return on equity of 12.69% and a net margin of 4.50%.
+The company had revenue of $1.37 billion for the quarter, compared to the consensus estimate of $1.40 billion.
+During the same quarter last year, the company earned $1.00 earnings per share.
+The firm’s revenue for the quarter was up 20.5% compared to the same quarter last year.
+As a group, research analysts forecast that Syneos Health will post 4.64 EPS for the current year.

-In related news, General Counsel Jonathan Olefson sold 1,889 shares of the business’s stock in a transaction dated Thursday, December 23rd.
-The stock was sold at an average price of $100.95, for a total value of $190,694.55.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CAO Donna Hildebrand Kralowetz sold 1,055 shares of the business’s stock in a transaction dated Monday, January 31st.
+In related news, General Counsel Jonathan Olefson sold 1,889 shares of Syneos Health stock in a transaction that occurred on Thursday, December 23rd.
+The stock was sold at an average price of $100.95, for a total transaction of $190,694.55.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CAO Donna Hildebrand Kralowetz sold 1,055 shares of Syneos Health stock in a transaction that occurred on Monday, January 31st.
 The shares were sold at an average price of $90.00, for a total value of $94,950.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 7,159 shares of company stock valued at $694,768.
-Corporate insiders own 0.29% of the company’s stock.
+Over the last 90 days, insiders sold 7,159 shares of company stock valued at $694,768.
+Company insiders own 0.29% of the company’s stock.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Parametric Portfolio Associates LLC increased its holdings in Syneos Health by 11.7% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 307,779 shares of the company’s stock worth $31,603,000 after purchasing an additional 32,124 shares in the last quarter.
-Legal & General Group Plc increased its holdings in Syneos Health by 5.7% during the 4th quarter.
-Legal & General Group Plc now owns 152,893 shares of the company’s stock worth $15,699,000 after purchasing an additional 8,291 shares in the last quarter.
-Comerica Bank increased its holdings in Syneos Health by 1.8% during the 4th quarter.
-Comerica Bank now owns 63,917 shares of the company’s stock worth $5,515,000 after purchasing an additional 1,109 shares in the last quarter.
-Metropolitan Life Insurance Co NY increased its holdings in Syneos Health by 8.0% during the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 19,125 shares of the company’s stock worth $1,964,000 after purchasing an additional 1,410 shares in the last quarter.
-Finally, MML Investors Services LLC increased its holdings in Syneos Health by 5.7% during the 4th quarter.
-MML Investors Services LLC now owns 14,985 shares of the company’s stock worth $1,539,000 after purchasing an additional 803 shares in the last quarter.
-95.03% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in the stock.
+Parametric Portfolio Associates LLC increased its position in shares of Syneos Health by 11.7% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 307,779 shares of the company’s stock valued at $31,603,000 after buying an additional 32,124 shares in the last quarter.
+Legal & General Group Plc increased its position in shares of Syneos Health by 5.7% in the fourth quarter.
+Legal & General Group Plc now owns 152,893 shares of the company’s stock valued at $15,699,000 after buying an additional 8,291 shares in the last quarter.
+Comerica Bank boosted its stake in shares of Syneos Health by 1.8% in the fourth quarter.
+Comerica Bank now owns 63,917 shares of the company’s stock worth $5,515,000 after acquiring an additional 1,109 shares during the last quarter.
+Metropolitan Life Insurance Co NY boosted its stake in shares of Syneos Health by 8.0% in the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 19,125 shares of the company’s stock worth $1,964,000 after acquiring an additional 1,410 shares during the last quarter.
+Finally, MML Investors Services LLC boosted its stake in shares of Syneos Health by 5.7% in the fourth quarter.
+MML Investors Services LLC now owns 14,985 shares of the company’s stock worth $1,539,000 after acquiring an additional 803 shares during the last quarter.
+Institutional investors own 94.63% of the company’s stock.

 Syneos Health Company Profile (Get Rating)